 I’m generally a size small in all things Arc’teryx, and the Thorium is no different.
 Since the jacket is considered “regular fit,” I can easily layer underneath or opt for a hardshell overtop—I often pair it with my Sentinel LT ski jacket.
 Further, the sleeves are an ideal length for me and the elastic cuffs fit well without being too snug or too loose.
 The Thorium also has a drop back hem that just covers my butt, and the adjustable hem drawcord allows me to cinch it in to seal out drafts.
 Finally, in terms of comfort, the interior is silky smooth and provides a great next-to-skin feel—I’ve even worn the Thorium with just a t-shirt underneath.
 I do wish Arc’teryx would have included this soft material on the inside of the collar as I felt the nylon was slightly abrasive on my chin, but that’s a small nitpick for an otherwise impressively comfy jacket.

-We tested the women’s Thorium AR Hoody for this review, and Arc’teryx also makes the Thorium in both a men’s hooded and non-hooded version.
-The men’s Thorium AR Hoody costs the same as the women’s model and also utilizes a hybrid down and synthetic construction but comes in slightly heavier at 1 pound 1.3 ounces.
+We tested the women’s Thorium AR Hoody for this review, and Arc’teryx also makes the Thorium in a men’s version.
+The men’s Thorium AR Hoody costs the same as the women’s model and also utilizes a hybrid down and synthetic construction, but it comes in slightly heavier at 1 pound 1.3 ounces.
 We haven’t had a chance to test the men’s model yet, but given the similar specs and identical overall construction, we expect the men’s Thorium to be an equally great all-rounder for everything from around-town use to big backcountry days.